dilliglobabgriz/BridgeAPI_2/README.md

 ## ⚙️ **Project Overview**
 Full stack web application using Java's Spring Boot framework.
+Made for creating and analyzing games of bridge.
 Allows users to play and enjoy the game of Bridge.

 ---